Omega-Numworks/Omega-Guide/docs/how-does-it-work.md

 ### 2 - How is the hardware used?

 With 1 flash, it's easy to understand, everything is in the flash, this is the case on N0100.
-But with 2 flashs, it's more complicated:
+But with 2 flashes, it becomes more complicated:

 - The External flash: It contains the firmware, what you usually know about, the interface, the calculation program, and everything you use from this calculator.
 - The Internal flash: It contains a small program made to start what is installed in the External flash.
 It's the first thing run by the calculator, if the internal flash is empty, the calculator won't start, and the LED turns red.